 ID Unique ID such as tmf

+Class ocf

-Class ocf Provider sgi Type tmf
+Provider sgi

+Туре tmf

 Instance Attributes for TMF

+devgrpna mes Comma-separated list of TMF device groups defined in the tmf.config file that are to be managed by HAE, such as:

+ibm3592,t10ka

-devgrpnames Comma-separated list of TMF device groups defined in the tmf.config file that are to be managed by HAE mindevsup Comma-separated list of the number of devices, one per device group, that must be configured up successfully within the corresponding device group in order to count the group as being highly available
+mindevsı ър Comma-separated list of the number of devices, one per device group, that must be configured up successfully within the corresponding device group in order to count the group as being highly available, such as:

+1,0

 Note: A value of 0 indicates that failover will never be initiated, even if all the devices in that device group are unavailable.
 This value is supported for all device groups; however, in order for TMF to be considered up, at least one tape device in some device group must be up.
 If there are no devices up in all defined device groups, then the resource agent will be considered to be in a stopped state, which will impact the resource monitor and the resource start actions.

+devtimeo ut Comma-separated list of timeouts in seconds, one per device group, that are used to decide how long to wait for a device in that device group to finish configuring up or down, such as:

+120,240